-- The 828mk3 provides 8 channels of analog input and 8 channels of analog output, simultaneously. - The stereo return bus, as described in "Return Assign" on page 39, can only be assigned to one of the four available analog output pairs. - The headphone output can only be assigned to one of the four available analog output pairs. - The Main Outs can only be assigned to one of the four available analog output pairs.
+• The stereo return bus, as described in "Return Assign" on page 39, can only be assigned to one of the four available analog output pairs or main outs.

+• The PHONES jack can only be assigned to one of the four available analog output pairs.

+• The MAIN OUT jack can only be assigned to one of four analog output pairs or the main outs.

-The Clock Source determines the digital audio clock that the 828mk3 will use as its time base.
-For a complete explanation of synchronization issues, see "Making sync connections" on page 24.
+The Clock Source determines the digital audio clock that the 896mk3 will use as its time base.
+For a complete explanation of synchronization issues, see "Making sync connections" on page 21.
 The following sections briefly discuss each clock source setting.